Oracle: AI bet leads to rising debt and share price pressure

 Oracle’s results for Q3 2025 present a mixed picture, reflecting both achievements and challenges.

-Overall revenue of 14.10 billion USD fell short of the 14.40 billion USD forecasted by analysts, indicating difficulties in meeting market expectations.
+Overall revenue of 14.10 billion USD fell short of the 14.40 billion USD forecast by analysts, indicating difficulties in meeting market expectations.
 Adjusted earnings per share amounted to 1.47 USD, below the expected 1.49 USD, signalling a decline in profitability.
 Furthermore, while revenue from Cloud services and licence support grew by 10%, it did not reach the anticipated 11.20 billion USD, indicating challenges with the full-scale monetisation of the cloud market.

-On a positive note, the company entered into strategic partnerships with OpenAI, Meta Platforms (NASDAQ: META), and NVIDIA (NASDAQ: NVDA), which, according to CEO Safra Catz, is expected to drive a 15% revenue increase in the 2026 financial year that starts in June of this year.
+On a positive note, the company entered strategic partnerships with OpenAI, Meta Platforms (NASDAQ: META), and NVIDIA (NASDAQ: NVDA), which, according to CEO Safra Catz, is expected to drive a 15% revenue increase in the 2026 financial year that starts in June of this year.
 In addition, Oracle plans to double its data centre capacity over the year to meet the growing demand for cloud services.
 Oracle has also invested in the Stargate project, which aims to develop cloud and network infrastructure for scalable computing and AI applications.
-For Oracle’s shareholders, the pleasant news was the announcement of a 25% increase in quarterly dividends, raising them to 0.50 USD per share.
+For Oracle’s shareholders, the good news was the announcement of a 25% increase in quarterly dividends, raising them to 0.50 USD per share.

-Oracle Corporation Q4 FY2025 results
+Oracle Corporation Q4 2025 financial results

 • Revenue: 15.90 billion USD (+11%)